jacobcassidy/cassidywp-starter-block-theme/README.md

 For this reason, brands often want to have a custom Block Theme developed with specific blocks and patterns options to match their brand styles.

-When developing a Block Theme (or plugin), there are two main types of customization you will make.
+When developing a Block Theme (or block plugin), there are two main types of customization you can make.

 1. Customizing an existing core block.
-You can modify an existing block with new or removed attributes, styles, and abilities.
+You can modify an existing block to include new or removed old attributes, styles, and abilities.

 2. You can create wholly new blocks for a specific need.